Pasteles en Hoja (Caribbean Style Tamales)

 Pork Stew Meat filling:

-2 pounds ground beef or ground pork shoulder meat (I prefer to cook the meat in cut into cubes until it’s very soft and break up pretty easily with a fork )
+2 pounds ground beef or ground pork shoulder meat (I prefer to cook the pork meat cut into cubes until it’s very soft and break up pretty easily with a fork)

 1 box of raisins (optional)